acelost/Chrono/README.md

 <img src="chrono_log_sample_2.png" width="320">

-Also you can capture any point in your code with specified tag:
+Also you can trace any point in your code by method `capture`:

 ```java
 void heavyMethod() {